Daniel Vincent

 The early years

-Switched on Bach by Walter (now Wendy) Carlos captivated me.
+Switched on Bach by Walter (now Wendy) Carlos captivated me, as I was taking lessons in Classical music.
 I wore out the 8-track tape.
-I was trained in Classical music for over 10 years.
 When I was a teenager, a family friend brought tapes of Pat Metheny, Jean-Michel Jarre, Chick Corea, Tangerine Dream, Keith Jarrett, and Mannheim Steamroller to our home.
-That convergence of music was captivating.
+That convergence of music was captivating to me, because it made me listen beyond the 10 years of Classical training that I was going through.
 Then I learned about Earth, Wind & Fire, Michael Jackson, Janet Jackson, Prince, Chaka Khan, Alan Parsons, and others that sparked my love for dance music as well.

 College and intro to Jazz

 The jazz band director at Waynesburg University invited me to sit in, and I quickly got hooked on jazz.
 Our band was one of the best in the nation.
-I found myself playing at a presidential inauguration.
+I found myself playing at presidential inauguration events.

 Why do I do it?